 Behind Envelop

 My entire professional life has been dedicated to the growth and development of children and young people.
-With over 20 years experience as an Educational Psychologist within Derbyshire’s Educational Psychology Service — and a broader career in education spanning different parts of the UK — I bring both depth and breadth to my work.
+With over 20 years’ experience as an Educational Psychologist in Derbyshire - and a broader career in education spanning different parts of the UK – I have a wealth of experience in child and adolescent psychological development.

-But I also know what it feels like to be on the other side of the table when professionals enter into your role as a parent.
-This experience opened my eyes to a gap in the system for parents and carers to have the space to grapple with the challenges their children are facing.
+In addition, I understand what it feels like to be a parent on the other side of the table when professionals step into your role – I’ve been in that seat.
+I know the emotions and challenges it brings, and it is this experience that has shaped my approach and perspective.
+It is also the experience that opened my eyes to a gap in the system.
+There is seemingly no one available, or in role, to support the adult behind the child.
 Parents are often expected to hold it all together, without being offered meaningful support themselves.
-It’s no wonder so many are feeling burnt out and completely overwhelmed.
+It is no wonder so many are feeling burnt out and completely overwhelmed.

 This is where the idea for Envelop was born.